 Serengeti National Park, the highest concentrations of predators in Africa

-During our trip through Tanzania, we spent 3 days in the beautiful Serengeti National Park, the world’s most extensive protected grassland and savannah ecosystem.
-Serengeti is the oldest and most famous national park, also a World Heritage site and recently proclaimed a 7th worldwide wonder.
-It‘s worldwide known for the Great Migration, when up to 2 million wildebeest, 200,000 zebras and 350,000 Thompson, impala and grant’s gazelles migrate from one side of the park to another in search of fresh grazing.
+We spent three days in the beautiful Serengeti National Park during our trip through Tanzania, the world’s most extensive protected grassland and savannah ecosystem.
+Serengeti is the oldest and most famous national park, a World Heritage site, and recently proclaimed a 7th worldwide wonder.
+It‘s worldwide known for the Great Migration, when up to 2 million wildebeest, 200,000 zebras and 350,000 Thompson, impala and grant gazelles migrate from one side of the park to another in search of fresh grazing.
 This wonder of nature is also a great ”party” for predators like lions, leopard and crocodiles that stands along the river banks waiting to grab their prey.

-The Park is over 14 763 square kilometres in size and can be divided into four parts, according to their unique vegetation and landscapes: the Serengeti Plains with short and long grass, the central part of Seronera with acacia savannah, the Western Corridor with extensive woodland and the Northern Serengeti with hilly and densely wooded areas.
-Scattered throughout Serengeti savannah, there are several outcrops of granite that stick out like rocky islands in a sea of grass.
+The Park is over 14 763 square kilometres in size and can be divided into four parts according to their unique vegetation and landscapes: the Serengeti Plains with short and long grass, the central part of Seronera with acacia savannah, the Western Corridor with extensive woodland and the Northern Serengeti with hilly and densely wooded areas.
+Scattered throughout the Serengeti savannah, several outcrops of granite stick out like rocky islands in a sea of grass.

-They are called kopjes and were formed thousands and thousands of years ago when the soft volcanic rock that covers Serengeti were eroded to expose the ancient metamorphic rock below.
+They are called kopjes and were formed thousands of years ago when the soft volcanic rock covering Serengeti was eroded to expose the ancient metamorphic rock below.
 These rocks provide a habitat for many animals because of the presence of a variety of plants, water, caves for dwelling and last but not least, a vantage point for Serengeti’s many predators.
-It’s usual to see lions or leopards climb up the kopjes to take a rest or to wait for their prey.
+It’s usual to see lions or leopards climb up the kopjes to rest or wait for their prey.

-The predator viewing here is exceptional with approximately 3000 lions and a huge number of cheetah, leopards and hyenas that control the vast plains and savannah woodlands.
+The predator viewing here is exceptional, with approximately 3000 lions and many cheetahs, leopards and hyenas that control the vast plains and savannah woodlands.
 Serengeti also boasts great herds of buffalo, smaller groups of elephant and giraffe, many kinds of primates including baboons, velvet and Colobus monkeys, thousands upon thousands of eland, topi, kongoni, impala and Grant’s gazelle and more than 500 species of birds.

-Exploring its beautiful grasslands and endless savannah, we spotted hundreds and hundreds of animals but above all a considerable quantity of lions and cheetah.
-We’ve visited all the most famous savannah national park through this amazing continent, and we’ve never seen an incredible concentration of predators like in Serengeti.
+Exploring its beautiful grasslands and endless savannah, we spotted hundreds and hundreds of animals but, above all, a considerable quantity of lions and cheetahs.
+We’ve visited all the most famous savannah national parks on this amazing continent, and we’ve never seen an incredible concentration of predators like in Serengeti.

-The best memories we’ve kept in our mind are a big group of lions resting in the grass just a few meters from my vehicle, 3 cheetahs playing together, a cheetah with its 4 babies and a beautiful leopard eating an antelope.
-As the Australian born war correspondent and author of popular histories and books about Africa Alan Moorehead said, “anyone who can go to the Serengeti, and does not, is mad!”.
+The best memories we’ve kept in mind are a big group of lions resting in the grass just a few meters from my vehicle, three cheetahs playing together, a cheetah with its four babies and a beautiful leopard eating an antelope.
+As the Australian born war correspondent and author of popular histories and books about Africa, Alan Moorehead said, “anyone who can go to the Serengeti, and does not, is mad!”.

 Need to Know about Serengeti National Park